MichaelFlops/poliwat/content/post/my-drunk-shaman.md

 only progress I see through chords in minor keys so we can laugh birds without a beat

+( hook )
+you can get  better if you follow you sorry shorty the tribe has spoken

 I want it
 I wanna